SeaAttic-1/UB-Mem/README.md

 ## Requirements

-The same requirements as the original UnifiedBus simulator
+The same requirements as the original UnifiedBus simulator.
+It is recommended to open up a python virtual environment, and clone the repo into it.
+Make sure to install all the python dependencies by following the original UnifiedBus quick start guide.

 ## Functionalities Added